iandall/nvidia-unbound/README.md

 Nvidia offer a linux driver installer which can be downloaded from
 <https://www.nvidia.com/en-us/drivers/>.
 Many linux distributions or
-3rd party providers package the Nvidia drivers essentially duplicating the effect of downloading and running the Nvidia installer but more conveniently.
+3rd party providers package the Nvidia drivers, essentially duplicating the effect of downloading and running the Nvidia installer, but more conveniently.
 So why the need for another installer?

   * Nvidia drivers don't like to co-exist with *nouveau* or even other